agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/results/lesson.md

 };
 ```

-The `safeDivide` function returns `null` if you attempt to divide by zero (which would otherwise
+The `safeDivide` function returns `null` if there's an attempt to divide by zero, which would
-cause the program to crash).
+otherwise cause the program to crash.

 A limitation of this approach is that it doesn't inform the caller specifically about what went
 wrong.
 We can improve this by defining a `Result` type: